dward2/BME547/Lectures/robust_testing.md

   ```
   In this way, you have a `return` value that could be checked by a unit
   test.  _Note_: `pytest` also has the ability to capture screen output and
-  check it, if you prefer that route.
+  check it, if you prefer that route:  See [Unit Testing of User Input/Output
+with pytest](./unit_testing_input_output.md).

 ## Test Development in the Git Feature Branch Workflow
 In the Git Feature Branch Workflow, new code or changes to existing code are
 always done on a feature branch.
-Anytime code is merged from a feature branch
+Anytime code is merged from one branch
-into the main branch, that code should be validated by unit tests.
+into another branch, that code should be validated by unit tests.
 Therefore, when code is written on a feature branch, unit test functions for
 that code should be written on the same feature branch.
 This way, tests can
-be run to validate code before adding to the main code base.
+be run to validate code before adding to the code base.
 You can always
 create a new branch in the future to expand the testing.
 But, there should
-at least be some amount of testing of the code before the first merge.
+at least be some amount of testing of the code before the first merge of new
+code.

 ## Testing Multiple Cases Using Parametrized Testing
 It is often helpful to run a test over many different input and expected